HappyHammie/HappyHammie/README.md

-- 👋 Hi, I’m @HappyHammie
+- 👋 Hi, I’m @Hamzito
 - 👀 I’m interested in Making Stuff
 - 🌱 I’m currently learning Python, C# and HTML
 - 💞️ I’m looking to collaborate on Games and Other projects
-- 📫 How to reach me Twitter: @CakesTrash
+- 📫 How to reach me Twitter:

 <!---
 HappyHammie/HappyHammie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.